antonvsdata/ninni/README.md

 EFFECT_U95: upper end of 95% confidence interval
 N: sample size
 P: p-value
-P_FDR: adjusted p-value
+P_ADJ: adjusted p-value

 Plus any number of additional columns

 Example: `study1.csv`

-VARIABLE1_LABEL,VARIABLE2_LABEL,EFFECT,EFFECT_L95,EFFECT_U95,N,P,P_FDR,CLASS
+VARIABLE1_LABEL,VARIABLE2_LABEL,EFFECT,EFFECT_L95,EFFECT_U95,N,P,P_ADJ,CLASS
 ABCD,TP53,8,5,10,100,0.01,0.2,A

-*NOTE: Any additional columns will be imported as numeric values if they look like numeric values*
+_NOTE: Any additional columns will be imported as numeric values if they look like numeric values in R_

 ##### Variable files

 You can add a .csv file describing the variables.
 If this file is not specified for the dataset, variable description is set to be the same as the variable label.
 The file should have the following columns:

 LABEL: The variable label, same as in the previous csv file